Last Updated on March 17, 2021 by Julia Wilson

 - Omega 3 fatty acids – Natural anti-inflammatory supplements which can be added to food.

-- Reconstructive procedures to treat anatomic defects.
+- Reconstructive procedures to treat cats with joint instability and anatomic defects.

 - Cold laser therapy – This new FDA approved treatment which uses an infrared laser to heal, regenerate, and protect tissue that has been injured, is degenerating, or else is at risk of dying.